 He manages and contributes regularly to the Memorial’s quarterly magazine Wartime on a diverse range of subjects covering the First and Second World Wars and Post 1945 conflicts including the Korean War.
 Michael has co-edited with John Blaxland and Liam Brewin-Higgins, In From the Cold: Reflections on Australia’s Korean War published by ANU Press (2020).

-Michael’s research has taken him to the battlefields of Gallipoli, the Western Front, Normandy, Holland and Vietnam as well as archives in Britain and the United States and was a recipient of an Australian Army History Research Grant in 2015.
-Michael is currently undertaking a bachelor of arts degree majoring in history at the University of New England.
+Michael’s research has taken him to the battlefields of Gallipoli, the Western Front, Normandy, Holland and Vietnam as well as archives in Britain and the United States.
+He was a recipient of an Australian Army History Research Grant in 2015.

 In 2012 Michael was part of a joint Australian War Memorial – Imperial War Museum study tour to Gallipoli and since 2014 he has led battlefield tours on behalf of Boronia Travel Centre to Gallipoli, the Western Front, Israel and Vietnam.
 Michael enjoys sharing his passion for Australian military history with like-minded travellers.